kildem/pwa-workshop-docs/README.md

 - Different approaches to help with installation in different browsers
 - Placing PWAs in App Stores

-## Review of other APIs to build a native-like app

-We've covered the most basic and commonly used features that can dramatically improve the user experience.
-But this is far from a complete set of APIs and specifications from the ever-growing family of PWA capabilities of the web platform.
-For the sake of completeness, consider some of them.

-- Background download
-- Periodic background sync
-- Registering file types
-- File system access
-- Access to hardware capabilities

 ## Next step
 [What are Progressive Web Apps (PWA).
 The service worker API is the backbone of PWA functionality.](theory.md)